Is There A Mute Michael Jackson Campaign After

 A sign of this immovability: Jackson's music still gets more than 22 million streams a month on Spotify, nearly 10 years after his death, and some of those streams happened just steps away from Leaving Neverland's Sundance premiere, as Variety reported hearing songs play at more than one of the festival's sponsored parties.

 There are those who have decided that Robson and Safechuck are just two people in search of fame and fortune, with no proof that Jackson molested them.
-First in line is Michael Jackson's estate, which has vehemently denied the claims made by Robson and Safechuck, and seems at least somewhat concerned about the effect of the doc, suing HBO for $100 million USD in response to Leaving Neverland's release.
-(That number pales in comparison to the singer's estimated annual earnings — in 2016 alone he earned $825 million USD, according to Forbes.)
+First in line is Michael Jackson's estate, which has vehemently denied the claims made by Robson and Safechuck, and seems at least somewhat concerned about the effect of the doc, suing HBO for £75 million in response to Leaving Neverland's release.
+(That number pales in comparison to the singer's estimated annual earnings — in 2016 alone he earned £626 million, according to Forbes.)
 But avid Jackson fans have also flooded Twitter with the hashtag #AmplifyMichaelJackson and numerous flippant responses to the mere suggestion that audiences might mute Jackson.

 But it's not just his devoted fans who feel this way.
 Witness how Ne-Yo bent over backwards telling a TMZ reporter why he thinks Jackson is different from R. Kelly: "There were no videotapes of Michael Jackson peeing on little girls or little boys," he said.
 "There was no undeniable proof that Michael Jackson did any of that stuff. ...
 We've got proof that R. Kelly was doing what he was doing."